 What are the heavy load drop protection plans and compensatory measures?

-What is the maximum wind speed allowed during operation of the OL (when the lifted load is off the ground and outside the containment) in any direction measured at the boom tip?
+What is the maximum wind speed allowed during operation of the OLS (when the lifted load is off the ground and outside the containment) in any direction measured at the boom tip?
 Does the licensee have adequate controls in place to limit operation of the system with presence of adverse wind condition as necessary?

 Does the licensee have procedures in place to delineate specific actions required in case of a heavy load drop?
 When will the procedures be completed, who will require training on these procedures, and how far in advance will training be completed relative to heavy lift operations?